apache/incubator-kie-tools/README.md

 ```

 Here you can see that the build time has again been reduced.
-If the maven mirror already have all the dependencies there, the build time can be even faster.
+If the maven mirror already has all the dependencies there, the build time can be even faster.
 Also, Maven generates lots of transfer logs for downloading/uploading of maven dependencies.
 By default, these logs are disabled.
 To view these logs we need to set env variable **MAVEN_DOWNLOAD_OUTPUT** to true.

-If a custom Maven Repository is required, the S2i images also supports it.
+If a custom Maven Repository is required, the S2i images also support it.
 In case the **MAVEN_REPO_URL** environment variable is provided a new Repository and Plugin Repository will be added to the internal `settings.xml` file.
 If no repo-id is provided using the **MAVEN_REPO_ID** environment variable, a generated one will be used.
 There is also the possibility to provide more than one custom Repository.
 In this case, we need to provide the repo **prefix** using the **MAVEN_REPOS** environment variable.